abdahad1996/Viper_Swift-objc/README.md

-# Debounce_Test
+# ViperDemo
-- A Debounce_Test App to display listing  fetched from dynamodb-writer API.
+- A Demo App to display listing fetched from dynamodb-writer API.

 ## Development